(Updated June 2018)

 Whenever and however you generate traffic to your app or website — be it through any channel (social, organic, referral, paid, display, email) — your links, banners, or ads will have impressions (views) and clicks.
 Impressions are the number of times a link or ad was seen, or rather available on the screen to be seen.
 Clicks are, well, people who clicked the link or ad.
 Click-Through Rate is the percentage of people who saw the impression and clicked it.

-As of now, Google Adwords contains six different campaign types to select.
+(Updated Feb.
+8th, 2019) As of 2019, Google Ads (Adwords) allows you to choose between Five different campaign types.
+They are: Search Network, Display Network, Video (YouTube), Shopping, and Universal Apps.
 Choosing a campaign type is your first step in getting ads running, so study up.
 Each campaign type has secondary features that expand and contract the functionality in the campaign (e.g. Standard, All Features, Mobile app installs, Dynamic Search Ads, Call-only, Marketing Objectives, etc.).
 Fortunately, those features change on-page, as you select, for easy viewing.

 With over several million advertising accounts on Google Adwords, I’d guess that less than 30-40% of them are run by a professional (Google Partner).
 Given this, a lot of accounts are probably just kinda running and not measuring or seeing any positive results.
 With that in mind, here are three simple monthly Google Adwords tips the average account manager can use to optimize their campaign performance.